Mercedes S-Class hybrid (2019-2020) running costs

 Mercedes recommends that the S-Class plug-in hybrid is serviced every 12 months or 15,500 miles, whichever comes first.

-Thanks to its low emissions, the Mercedes S 560 e L will cost just £15 in vehicle excise duty (VED) for the first 12 months.
-After that, however, the price goes up: the standard alternative-fuel rate is £140 from the second year onwards, with the S-Class incurring an additional £325 supplement in tax years two to six due to its high purchase price.
-In other words, VED costs £15 for the first year, £465 for the next five, and £140 annually thereafter.
+The standard alternative-fuel road tax (VED) rate is £145 from the second year of ownership onwards, with the S-Class incurring an additional £335 supplement in tax years two to six due to its high purchase price.
+In other words, VED costs £15 for the first year, £480 for the next five, and £145 annually thereafter.

 In This Review